 Find yourself and your community at Temple.

-We celebrate the diversity of our student body at Temple and we take pride in our students, who come to us from over 100 countries around the world.
+We celebrate the diversity and strength of our student body, and we take pride in students who come to us from over 100 countries around the world.
+Here, students from all walks of life connect and make Temple their home away from home.
+We represent the world, and a Temple education means a global education.

 The Office of Institutional Diversity, Equity, Advocacy and Leadership